 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon G9 X Mark II|

 |Canon SL2||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon SL2|

 |Canon M5||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M5|

 |Canon T6||Y||mono||mono||-||-||mini||2.0||Y||Y||-||Canon T6|

 |Nikon D3400||Y||mono||mono||-||-||mini||2.0||-||-||Y||Nikon D3400|

 It is notable that the 200D has a microphone port, which is missing on the T7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon T7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.